Home » Health Conditions » Intestinal Health » Liver Health

 New Report by Surgeon General Links Smoking to Colon and Liver Cancer

 In 1964, Luther L. Terry, M.D., the Ninth Surgeon General of the United States, released the first health report linking smoking to lung cancer.
-Over the past 50 years, 31 Surgeon General Reports have been released about the dangers of tobacco use.
+Over the past 50 years, 31 Surgeon General Reports have been released about the of tobacco use.
 The latest report by Acting Surgeon General Boris Lushniak, M.D., M.P.H. has discovered a causal link between smoking and both colorectal cancer and liver cancer.

 smoking-liver-cancer